Karl Grøndal Studio

 A brand manifesto by Karl Grøndal

-Branding theory and practice are often based on the notion that brands should somehow emulate human traits and behavior.
-However, unscientific metaphors such as “personality” or “DNA” detach brand strategy from culture and history.
+Branding theory and practice are often based on the notion that brands should somehow emulate human traits and behaviour.
+However, unscientific metaphors such as “personality” or “DNA” detach brand strategy from culture, history, and ultimately, reality.
 Building your brand on a foundation of unsubstantiated theory distorts the scope of creative possibilities and increases the risk of misguided strategic trajectories.

-Brands are not coded with anthropomorphic DNA but are built from cultural materials, signifiers, and themes.
+Brands are not coded with anthropomorphic DNA, but built from cultural materials, signifiers, and themes.
 Brands are, in the words of French semiologist Raphaël Lellouche, “transmedia cultural entities.”
 Brand is a cultural category.
 Branding is—or should be—the strategic creation of culture.

 Brands evolve, like any other cultural entity, from an ideological belief system expressed creatively through inspiring mythologies, meaningful rituals, symbolic artifacts, and distinct sites.
 Brands should therefore be conceptualized, designed, and strategized accordingly.